Easy Last-Minute Tooth Fairy Ideas

 While there’s no right or wrong way to explain the tooth fairy and what they do with all those baby teeth, some parents make up exciting stories about what happens when kids give up teeth, while others rely on tales passed down from their own childhood.

 Parents often use the idea of getting a prize or money for healthy baby teeth as an incentive for their children to have good dental habits.
-This helps prevent cavities and other dental problems in the future as well as keeps a popular tradition alive with your family.
+This helps prevent cavities and other dental problems in the future and keeps a popular tradition alive with your family.

 The tooth fairy can leave anything from a particular dollar amount to the child’s choice of toy or trinkets.
 You may even use the opportunity as an excuse to give your child a new toothbrush or toothpaste to help establish good dental hygiene.

-Celebrating with fun first tooth ideas will encourage kids to step up their tooth brushing in the future in hopes of impressing the tooth fairy for an even better paycheck for the next tooth!
+Celebrating with fun first tooth ideas will encourage kids to step up their tooth brushing game in the future to impress the tooth fairy for an even better paycheck for the next tooth!

 How to use Tooth Fairy Printables